Edward Hain Hospital

 Edward Hain Hospital is a health facility in Albany Terrace, St Ives, Cornwall, England.
 It is managed by Cornwall Partnership NHS Foundation Trust.

 History

 The facility was commissioned as a memorial to Captain Edward Hain, who had died in the First World War.
 It was established by converting a large private property in Albany Terrace and it opened in 1920.
 It joined the National Health Service in 1948.
-It closed temporarily due to fire safety issues in 2016 but then re-opened as a facility for local people who have recently been discharged from hospital in 2019.
+It closed temporarily due to fire safety issues in 2016 but then re-opened in 2019 as part of a pilot programme to provide facilities for local people who have recently been discharged from hospital.